- Math Courses & Pathways

 - The concurrent support classes are scheduled and happen at regular times each week, to give students structure, support, and set up a routine for successful learning and time management.

-- Students will be able to work in break-out rooms with classmates enrolled in the same course as them, allowing for study groups to form.
+- Students will be able to work in small groups or break-out rooms with classmates enrolled in the same course as them, allowing for study groups to form.
+Students can also choose to work independently on their assignments.

 3. Do I have to come to concurrent support at the scheduled times?